Skip to content

 Promoting Your OnlyFans: Where the Real Work Happens

-Here’s the truth that most guides won’t tell you: creating content is maybe 30% of the work.
+Here’s what nobody tells you — and what separates Aruna’s top creators from the ones who quit in month two: creating content is maybe 30% of the work.
 Promotion is 70%.

 Social Media Promotion

-• Twitter/X: Still the most OnlyFans-friendly major platform.
-You can post suggestive content, link directly, and use hashtags to get discovered.
+• Twitter/X: Most OnlyFans-friendly major platform.
+You can post suggestive content, link directly, use hashtags to get discovered.
+Daily posting, 3-5x, is the baseline.

-• TikTok: You can’t link directly or mention OnlyFans, but you can build a massive audience and funnel them to a Linktree or similar service.
+• TikTok: You can’t link directly or mention OnlyFans, but TikTok can build a massive audience you funnel through Linktree.
+The algorithm rewards consistency.

-The key across all platforms: provide value on the platform itself.
-Don’t just post “link in bio” content.
-Create entertaining, engaging content that makes people want to follow you — and then a percentage of those followers will convert to paying subscribers.
+The ones who succeed don’t just blast links.
+They provide value on every platform.
+Entertaining, engaging content makes people follow — and a percentage of followers convert to paying subscribers.

 For more promotion strategies, read our OnlyFans tips for beginners.